CountBricks Takeoff Drawing Mastery for Residential Builders

 • Lock your supplier list in CountBricks to maintain consistent SKU references.

-• Use coloured layers within the digital takeoff drawing to visually separate trades during cross-checks.
+• Use colored layers within the digital takeoff drawing to visually separate trades during cross-checks.

-• Reconcile every marked-up area against plan dimensions before finalising the estimate.
+• Reconcile every marked-up area against plan dimensions before finalizing the estimate.

 Ready to Transform Your Next Takeoff Drawing?